36 min read

 Then there is William Neil McCasland, who is the closest thing this story has to a structural hub.
 Bernalillo County’s sheriff says McCasland, a retired U.S. Air Force general, was last known to be at or near his residence in Albuquerque on the morning of February 27, 2026, and remained missing as of the March 12 press release.
 His Air Force biography explains why his name carries so much weight in this conversation.
 McCasland was commander of the Air Force Research Laboratory, responsible for the Air Force’s multibillion-dollar science and technology program, and his assignments included space acquisition and special programs.
 In plain English, he sat in the kind of institutional position where advanced materials, propulsion, space systems, and classified research all start touching each other.
 That does not prove he linked all the others.
 It does explain why his disappearance turned this from an odd list into something people could no longer ignore.

-Melissa Casias tightened the pattern four days later.
+Melissa Casias tightened the pattern.
 NamUs lists Melissa Shirley Casias as missing from Ranchos de Taos, New Mexico, with her disappearance dated June 26, 2025.
 The NamUs entry says she and her husband went to work that morning, that she later left after dropping off lunch for her daughter, and that she was reported missing that evening.
-Public reporting has described her as connected to Los Alamos National Laboratory.
-So within less than two months of Anthony Chavez’s disappearance, another person publicly linked to the Los Alamos environment vanished in New Mexico.
-Again, that is not a solution.
-It is an overlap.
-And pretending it does not register is just dishonest.
+This one has the most documented strangeness of all the disappearances.

 Nuno Loureiro was not missing.
 He was murdered.
 MIT says Loureiro was a professor of physics and nuclear science and engineering and director of the Plasma Science and Fusion Center.
 MIT President Sally Kornbluth wrote that he died early on December 16, 2025, from gunshot wounds sustained a few hours earlier.
 PBS, citing the AP, reported that the shooting happened at his Brookline home on December 15.
 His field was not marginal science.
 It was plasma physics, magnetic reconnection, and fusion research.
 That matters because his death sits inside the same broader corridor of high-end, strategically valuable science, even if his case looks different from the other vanishings.